remirror/remirror/.github/readme.md

 };
 ```

 With this tiny snippet your editor now supports a really nice ui element.
 And it's all customisable with ordinary `css`.
-No more fighting against yet another `CSS-in-JS` library.
+No more fighting against a `CSS-in-JS` library as in previous versions.

 There's so much more to come and I'm glad you're taking a look.
-I hope `remirror` proves to be everything you need for your next text editor and more.
+I hope `remirror` proves to be everything you need for your next text editor project.

 <br />